xoofx/markdig/readme.md

 var result = Markdown.ToHtml("This is a text with some **emphasis**", new MarkdownPipeline().UseAllExtensions());
 ```

-You can have a look at the [MarkdownPipeline](https://github.com/lunet-io/markdig/blob/master/src/Markdig/MarkdownPipeline.cs) file that describes all actionable extensions.
+You can have a look at the [MarkdownExtensions](https://github.com/lunet-io/markdig/blob/master/src/Markdig/MarkdownExtensions.cs) that describes all actionable extensions (by modifying the MarkdownPipeline)

 ## License